Smooth convex extensions of convex functions: convex extensions for finite

 \subsection{Proof of Theorem \ref{theoremspecialcase}}

-First of all, let us make an small remark: If a set $C$ is $(FIO^m),$ (see Definition \ref{definitionscm3}), then either $C$ has nonempty interior or $C$ is a single point.
-We may thus suppose that $C$ has nonempty interior, as the result follows immediately from Theorem \ref{maintheorem Cinfty} in the case that $C$ is a singleton.
+If a set $C$ is $(FIO^m),$ (see Definition \ref{definitionscm3}), then either $C$ has nonempty interior or $C$ is a single point.
+In the case that $C$ is a singleton, say $C=\lbrace y_0 \rbrace,$ we can easily modify Sections \ref{subsectionproofcm1} and \ref{subsectionproofcm2} so as to construct a $C^m(\R^n)$ convex function $F$ such that $J^m_{y_0} F= P_{y_0},$ provided that the polynomial $P_{y_0}$ satisfies condition $(CW^m).$ We may thus suppose that $C$ has nonempty interior.